If you cannot see images at all on my site click here for an explanation

 Characteristics

 They generally stand around 13.3 hands high but show wide variability in coloration, size and conformation.
 The Abyssinian, also known as the Gala, is a light horse breed that originated in Ethiopia.
+They are bred to work in hot climates.
 The coat is short and harsh.
 It has "rosettes" and ridges.
 The Abyssinian Horse also has a moustache around its nose.
 Many breeders, especially those in England, have worked to improve this rosette pattern.
 Because the hair grows in so many directions, it can be hard to brush, and great care must be taken to keep the coat clean and free of dirt.
 Most are green eyed, due to uncommon genes.
+Their temprament is gentle, willing and able.

 Breed History